Cluster Categorification of Rank 2 Webs: Stretching Functions

+In fact, more is true.
+Let $C$ be a cluster on $Gr(k,n)$ consisting of Pl\"ucker coordinates.
+Then pulling back under $F_i^*$ gives cluster variables on $Gr(k,n+1)$ which can be completed to a cluster $\tilde{C}$ on $Gr(k,n+1)$.
+Note that the variables that are added are all frozen variables, and all the arrows in the quiver for $\tilde{C}$ only connect these frozen variables with variables that were frozen in $C$.
+If we start mutating the cluster $C$, there is a corresponding set of mutations on the cluster $\tilde{C}$.
+These mutations never touch the variables frozen in $C$, so the arrows involving the new frozen variables in $\tilde{C}$ never change.
+Thus every cluster on $Gr(k,n)$ can be completed to one on $Gr(k,n+1)$, and the quivers for clusters on $Gr(k,n)$ are all subquivers of the corresponding clusters on $Gr(k,n+1)$.
+To summarize,

+\begin{proposition}~\cite[Section 3]{FL19} The following is true for any cluster $C$ on $Gr(k,n)$: \begin{itemize} \item[(i)] Pulling back the cluster variables in $C$ via $F_i^*$ (respectively $G_i^*$) gives cluster variables on $Gr(k,n+1)$ (respectively $Gr(k+1,n+1)$) that can be completed to a cluster $\tilde{C}$ on $Gr(k,n+1)$ (respectively $Gr(k+1,n+1)$). \item[(ii)] $C$ is a subquiver of $\tilde{C}$. \item[(iii)] The additional arrows in $\tilde{C}$ only connect frozen vertices in $\tilde{C}$ to arrows that were frozen in $C$.
+Thus the additional arrows are independent of the cluster $C$. \end{itemize} \end{proposition}

+Note that the reachable rigid indecomposable modules are in one-to-one correspondence with the cluster variables under the cluster character map~\cite{GLS, JKS}.
+Moreover, mutation of cluster variables corresponds to mutation of modules.
+We give below the properties that characterize the mutation of modules.
+The following lemma shows that modules corresponding to cluster variables behave well under stretching.

-\begin{lemma} Suppose that $M$ is an indecomposable and rigid module corresponding to a cluster variable $f$.
-Then $U_i(M)$ and $D_i(M)$ for each $i\in [n]$ are indecomposable and rigid modules corresponding to the functions $U_i^*(f)$ and $D_i^*(f)$, respectively. \end{lemma}
+\begin{lemma} Suppose that $M$ is an indecomposable, reachable rigid module corresponding to a cluster variable $f$.
+Then $U_i(M)$ and $D_i(M)$ for each $i\in [n]$ are indecomposable, reachable rigid modules corresponding to the functions $F_i^*(f)$ and $G_i^*(f)$, respectively. \end{lemma}

-\begin{proof} The proofs for $U_i$ and $D_i$ are similar, so let us treat $U_i$.
+\begin{proof}~ The proofs for $U_i$ and $D_i$ are similar, so let us treat $U_i$.

+Say that a cluster $C$ \textit{behaves well} under stretching if the following hold: \begin{enumerate} \item If $f \in C$ corresponds to a module $M$, then $F_i^*(f)$ corresponds to the module $U_i(M)$ \item Let $f$ and $g$ in $C$ correspond to modules $M$ and $N$.
+Then any arrow in the quiver between the vertices of $f$ and $g$ gives a corresponding irreducible map $\alpha: M \rightarrow N$.
+In this case, we have that $U_i(\alpha): U_i(M) \rightarrow U_i(N)$ is also an irreducible map. \end{enumerate}

 Start with a cluster $C$ for $Gr(k,n)$ consisting of Pl{\"u}cker coordinates, for example, any cluster coming from a plabic graph.